How to Build a Video Editor in React

 - Remotion for frame-accurate composition and rendering

-- A normalized editor state for overlays, tracks, selections, and playback time
+- a normalized editor state for overlays, tracks, selections, and playback time

-- Storage for uploads, generated assets, and rendered outputs
+- storage for uploads, generated assets, and rendered outputs

-- Background jobs or render endpoints for export-heavy work
+- background jobs or render endpoints for export-heavy work

 The core data model